 The most user-friendly way to run Windows on Chromebook devices is probably through the Chrome Remote Desktop tool.
 This essentially allows you to control a computer from another device or mobile device.
 It’s a remote desktop app, but it runs on the Chrome browser, making it easier to set up.

-- Make sure you are signed into the same Google account on both computers.
+- Make sure you are signed in to the same Google account on both computers.

 - Open Chrome on your Windows computer.

 - You can go to Options > Disconnect to finish the session.
+Or close the window.

 Run Windows apps on Chromebooks using CrossOver